Universal Credit FAQ

 - I can’t afford the extra rent.
 What can I do?

 Answer - You might want to think about moving to a smaller property.
-If you are interested in ‘downsizing’ and would like to find out more then please contact our Homesearch team at Golding Homes on 0800 923 2700.
+If you are interested in ‘downsizing’ and would like to find out more then please contact our Homesearch team.
 If a team member is unable to take your call, then please leave a message and details and someone will get back to you to discuss your options.

 If you are disabled and living in accommodation that has been substantially adapted for your needs or are a foster carer, even if you are between placements, you can apply to your local council for help where you may receive assistance via the Discretionary Housing Payment scheme (DHP).